Hornbill-Docs/data-imports-guide/data-imports-guide/cloud-users/data-mapping.md

-# Data Mapping and Manipulation
+# Data mapping and manipulation

 Hornbill provides the ability for data import administrators to map their source field data into target Hornbill user fields.
 Some basic string manipulation methods are also available.

-## Mapping Data with Tags
+## Mapping data with tags

 The mapping of source data into user fields in Hornbill Cloud Data Imports is done using mustache tags.
 Tags are wrapped in double curly braces.
 For example `{{givenName}}` is a tag; another one is `{{#givenName}}`.
 In both examples, we'd refer to `givenName` as the key or tag key.
 See the [Mustache specification](https://mustache.github.io/mustache.5.html) for detailed information about supported tag types.